Aller au contenu principal

 Introduction

-Before converting your data, you need to prepare a version of it that is easy to share and work with.
-The idea is to export all of the data that you want to convert from your project’s data store and save it in a format suited for your next conversion step.
+Before transforming your data, you need to prepare a version of it that is easy to share and work with.
+The idea is to export all of the data that you want to transform from your project’s data store and save it in a format suited for your next transformation step.
 Because this is a custom step for each project, relying on your unique data store, LINCS can only guide you on what the outcome should look like.

 Resources Needed